blockchainsllc/in3-docs/docs/api-cmd.rst

         All officially supported `JSON-RPC methods <https://github.com/ethereum/wiki/wiki/JSON-RPC#json-rpc-methods>`_ may be used. send <signature> ...args
         Based on the ``-to``, ``-value``, and ``-pk``, a transaction is built, signed, and sent.
-        If there is another argument after `send`, this would be taken as a function-signature of the smart contract followed by optional arguments of the function.
+        If there is another argument after `send`, this would be taken as a function signature of the smart contract followed by optional arguments of the function.

         .. code-block:: sh